Byron/prodash/README.md

   * fix
     * make the id bigger, like u32
     * we should do that once there is a performance test
+* If the log lines are too long for the terminal width when using the *line renderer*
+  * then
+    * visual artifacts will appear
+  * why
+    * trying to draw beyond the terminal boundary will add a line break automatically, which can cause unexpected overdraw.
+  * fix
+    * count amount of blocks drawn, without ansi codes, and stop drawing at the boundary.

 ## Lessons Learned